algorithmiaio/dev-center/_pages/algorithmia-enterprise/insights.md

 The first step in allowing Insights to be collected and reported for algorithms is to have the Algorithmia Platform Administrator connect your cluster to a Kafka broker that your organization operates to receive metrics created by the Algorithmia platform.

-Navigate to the _Algorithmia Insights_ administration page, which can be found under the _System Actions_ section.
+Navigate to the "Algorithmia Insights" administration page, which can be found under the "System Actions" section.

 **Screenshot and list of credentials needed TBD pending UX completion - https://algorithmia.atlassian.net/browse/INSIGHTS-31**